-1) Children must not be left unattended with a non custodial parent (their own or any other custodial or non custodial parent) any time during visitation services.
-An exception to this rule is during intermittent supervision as defined under section 2.10.

-- 2) Providers must have written polices and procedures for parent/child contact not covered by court order or agreement of the parents.
-These policies for the parent/child contact must not delegate authority entirely to one of the parents. - 3) Providers are responsible for the care and protection of a child during the transition of the child from one parent to another.
+- Children must not be left unattended with a noncustodial parent (their own or any other custodial or noncustodial parent) any time during visitation services.
+An exception to this rule is during intermittent supervision as defined under section 2.10. - Providers must have written polices and procedures for parent/child contact not covered by court order or agreement of the parents.
+These policies for the parent/child contact must not delegate authority entirely to one of the parents.
+Ultimate decision making will be left to the provider. (see sections 14.3 and 15.3) - 3.
+Providers are responsible for the care and protection of a child during the transition of the child from one parent to another - 4.
+Providers must consider accommodations to support parents as necessary and/or required by local, state or federal accessibility laws.